DLFDK/lythfrederiksen-com/src/posts/2022-10-04/index.md

 The number of sites that can offer a Good experience to most users shrinks considerably.
 Now only 18% get that.
 At least Poor remains the minority!

-It should also be noted that these real world metrics are from a very particular subset of users: [those who use Chrome (iOS-version not included), have enabled usage statistic reporting and and sync their browser history](https://developer.chrome.com/docs/crux/methodology/#user-eligibility).
+It should also be noted that these real world metrics are from a very particular subset of users: [those who use Chrome (iOS-version not included), have enabled usage statistic reporting and sync their browser history](https://developer.chrome.com/docs/crux/methodology/#user-eligibility).

 </section>